 AGHE 810 Epidemiology of Aging

 Students are introduced to an overview of the core principles central to the epidemiology of aging, with an emphasis on health and disease processes in older adults.
 Essential epidemiologic design/analytic issues and common themes of age-related factors and disease are addressed.
 Topics include: definition and measures of disease, application of cohort and experimental studies to aging, bias and confounding arising from the process of aging, causal inferences, and special topics on aging.
-Fall.
+Winter.

 AGHE 811 Issues in Aging and Health